Estimation of Risk Contributions with MCMC: Numerical experiments

 For all estimators, we fix the sample size $N=10^6$.
-Other parameters of the estimators above are determined as follows.
-First, on the MC estimator, we set $\delta>0$ such that the MC sample size $M_{\delta,N}$ is around $10^3$.
-As in Glasserman (2003), asymptotic normality
+Other parameters of the estimators are determined as follows.
+First, for the MC estimator, we set $\delta>0$ such that the MC sample size $M_{\delta,N}$ is around $10^3$.
+For a fixed $\delta$, asymptotic normality